metal3d/ComfyUI_Human_Parts/README.md

 pip install -r requirements.txt
 # or
 python -m pip install -r requirements.txt

+# install the model
+python install.py
 ```

-Then, restart ComfyUI and you may find the "HumanParts" node.
+Then, restart ComfyUI, refresh the UI, and you may find the "Human Parts mask generator" node.

 ![The node](./images/node.png)